Guidance notes for post 16 college and 6th form transport assistance

 If transport is approved, please be aware of the following:

-- transport will be provided to the main college site unless otherwise stated on the application form.
+- transport will be provided to the main school/college site unless otherwise stated on the application form.
 If courses are undertaken at more than one site it is the responsibility of the school/college to provide inter-site travel.
-It is also the responsibility of the school/college to assist students with work placement travelling costs if eligible
+It is also the responsibility of the school/college to assist students with any work placement travelling costs if these are incurred

 - full details on the use of travel passes will be issued to the student if a pass is awarded